Augmented Reality is more than Virtual Reality

 A micro lens projection assembly is simply the opposite of a camera with a tiny lens: As anybody knows, a dirt cheap camera with only a millimeter wide lens can record a HD picture, hence have the necessary angular resolution.
 Vice versa, the micro projector can also resolve hundreds of different angles at ease.

-Simple 2-stripe assembly for a stereo parallax display Far field of stereo parallax display Multi stripe assembly of a light field display and light beam bundle drawing separate pictures to a viewer's separate eyes Maximum angular resolution (approx.): a/f = /d Example: a=0.5mm, f=3m,
+Simple 2-stripe assembly for a stereo parallax display Far field of stereo parallax display Multi stripe assembly of a light field display and light beam bundle drawing separate pictures to a viewer's separate eyes

-=0,5 µm, -> d =3mm.
+Maximum angular resolution (approx.): a/f =/d Example: a=0.5mm, f=3m, =0,5 µm, -> d =3mm.
 Fairly enough for a stripe width of e.g. 3 cm, enabling separate views for both eyes!

-Simple but efficient: dynamic beam shaping
+A new idea: dynamic beam shaping

 We use display and lens stripes.
 It is horizontal stereo only, but vertical perspective (or even the entire picture), can also be viewer specific.